alokmht07/KIRANAWALA/readme.md

 An e-commerce platform for buying grocery items, offering users a seamless online shopping experience for their daily needs.

+## 📋 Features

+- 🚀 **Login/Sign Up**: Users can create accounts or log in to existing ones.
+- 🔐 **Forgot Password**: Forgot your password?
+No problem!
+Users can reset their passwords via email.
+- 🔒 **Update Password**: Users can change their passwords for added security.
+- 📝 **Customer Reviews**: Customers can leave reviews for products.
+- ✏️ **Update Reviews**: Customers can edit or delete their reviews.
+- 📦 **Product Lists**: Browse and view product listings.
+- 🔍 **Filter Products**: Filter products by category, price, or other attributes.
+- 🔎 **Search Products**: Search for specific products by name or keywords.
+- 🛒 **Cart Items**: Add products to the cart for purchase.
+- 🛍️ **Order Summary**: Review and confirm orders before checkout.
+- 📄 **Order Details**: View order history and details.
+- 👨‍💼 **Admin Functionality**: Special features for administrators to manage products and users.

 ###  Features -